-- The ACT is a three hour, multiple choice achievement test that measures your abilities in the following areas: English, math, reading and natural science reasoning. - The ACT can be used in place of the SAT at most colleges and in some cases, in place of the SAT Subject Tests.
+- The ACT is a three hour, multiple choice achievement test that measures your abilities in the following areas: English, math, reading and natural science reasoning. - The ACT can be used in place of the SAT at most colleges.
 Most colleges do not favor one exam over the other. - Although the writing section is optional on the ACT, it is recommended that students who take the ACT select the ACT plus Writing, which includes an additional essay section. - For additional information, please visit the ACT website at www.actstudent.org